xanathar/gir/book/src/config_ffi.md

 # and build.rs that generated only if not exists.
 # Defaults to false
 split_build_rs = false
-# If true, then build.rs and tests do not get generated, and
+# If true, then tests do not get generated, and build.rs actions
-# no #[link] attribute is emitted.
-This is supposed to be used
+# and the #[link] attribute will be disabled by the presence of a
+# "self_link" feature.
-# when a library consists of an hybrid of C and Rust code, and
+# This is supposed to be used when a library consists of a hybrid of C
-# the bindings to the C objects should be generated for Rust to
+# and Rust code, and the bindings to the C objects should be generated
-# use.
+# for Rust to use.
 # Defaults to false
 self_linking = false
 # Adds extra versions to features